banach-space/cpp-tutor/README.md

     you can study the examples by experimenting.
   * **Selective and opinionated**: emphasis is put on features and corner cases most likely encountered when _just starting with modern C++_.
-Focus is put on key points rather then presenting the complete picture.
+Focus is put on key points rather than presenting the complete picture.
   * **Clear rather than optimal**: code quality is sacrificed in favour of code clarity and readability, e.g. in some cases you will find more comments than code.
 Also, see the [disclaimer](#disclaimer)